aptise/peter_sslers/README.md

 Peter's core tool is a lightweight database-backed `Pyramid` application that can:

 * act as a client for the entire "LetsEncrypt" issuance process, operating behind a proxied webserver
-* import existing ssl certificates
+* import existing ssl Certificates
-* ease provisioning certificates onto various servers
+* ease provisioning Certificates onto various servers
 * browse certificate data and easily see what needs to be renewed
 * communicate with a properly configured `OpenResty` enabled `Nginx` web server (see next section)
-* translate certificates into different formats
+* translate Certificates into different formats
 * be the source of lots of puns!

 Peter ships alongside a `Lua` `opm` module for the `OpenResty` framework on the `Nginx` server which will:

-* dynamically request certificates from a primed Redis cache
+* dynamically request Certificates from a primed `Redis` cache
 * store data in shared `Nginx` worker memory and
 * expose routes to flush the worker shared memory or expire select keys.

-The OpenResty module is available in a separate project, https://github.com/aptise/peter_sslers-lua-resty and can be installed into your OpenResty/Nginx server via the `opm` package installer.
+The `OpenResty` module is available in a separate project, https://github.com/aptise/peter_sslers-lua-resty and can be installed into your `OpenResty`/`Nginx` server via the `opm` package installer.
 It has been used in production for several years.

 The `Pyramid` based application can function as a daemon for Admin or API access, or even a commandline script.
 Most web pages offer `.json` endpoints, so you can easily issue commands via `curl` and have human-readable data in a terminal window.
 Don't want to do things manually?
 Ok - everything was built to be readable on commandline browsers... yes, this is actually developed-for and tested-with Lynx.
 I shit you not, Lynx.

 Do you like book-keeping?
-Peter's `Pryamid` component logs everything into SQL.
+Peter's `Pryamid` component logs everything into SQL so you can easily find the answers to burning questions like:

+* What authorizations are still pending?
+* What challenges are active?
+* Which external ips are triggering my challenges?

 THIS PACKAGE IS EXTREME!!!

 Do you like cross-referencing?
 Your certs are broken down into fields that are cross-referenced or searchable within Peter as well.